 Pre-Approved Late Stay Programs/Categories

 Students involved in a pre-approved late-stay program/category will be able (in most cases) to remain in their spring semester housing assignment until certain dates (see below).
-OSL will be given rosters of these students by those coordinating the programs.
+Residential Life & Housing will be given rosters of these students by those coordinating the programs.
 Students who are part of one or more of these programs do not need to request housing individually UNLESS they also plan to request summer housing or additional housing beyond the dates for which their program/s are approved.

 The pre-approved programs/categories include:

-- WOOLF Leaders & Trainers (must move out of their spring semester housing by Tuesday, May 23 @ 12 noon and will be staying in the Fieldhouse until TBD - speak with Scott Lewis if you have any questions)
+• WOOLF Leaders & Trainers (must move out of their spring semester housing by Tuesday, May 21 @ 12 noon and will be staying at an alternative campus location until TBD - speak with Ben Oliver if you have any questions)

-- JA's to the Class of 2027, First Gen Orientation Leaders, International Student Orientation Leaders, all other EphVentures (Exploring the Arts, Leading Minds, ROOT, Team EPH, Where Am I?)
-Leaders, and their Trainers (must move out no later than TBD)
+• JA's to the Class of 2028, First Gen Orientation Leaders, International Student Orientation Leaders, all other EphVentures (Exploring the Arts, Leading Minds, ROOT, Team EPH, Where Am I?)
+Leaders, and their Trainers (must move out no later than 5 PM, Thursday, May 23, 2024)

-- Commencement+Reunion Rangers, Dining Services Student Staff (may remain in spring semester housing until Monday, June 5 - will be required to move to a designated location, and then must move out no later than Monday, June 12 @ 2 PM)
+• Commencement+Reunion Rangers, Dining Services Student Staff (will be required to move to a designated location, and then must move out no later than Monday, June 10 @ 12 noon)

 Individual Requests / Other

-Due to increasingly-high usage of campus residential facilities by the College's Reunion program, summer students who wish to remain in Williamstown from the end of the spring semester to the beginning of the official summer housing period are strongly urged to make their own housing accommodations elsewhere off-campus during this May 23 - June 12 time period.
+Due to increasingly-high usage of campus residential facilities by the College's Reunion program, summer students who wish to remain in Williamstown from the end of the spring semester to the beginning of the official summer housing period are strongly urged to make their own housing accommodations elsewhere off-campus during the May 21 - June 10 time period.

-That said, to make this kind of individual request, utilize the Pre-Summer Housing application in the Williams Housing Portal and follow the instructions (available in early April).
-Students approved for this option will be assigned by Housing into Prospect for the pre-summer period.
-Prospect is the only building that will be available during this pre-summer period to those who would also be eligible for housing during the Regular Summer Period (see below).
-Should there be more student requests than available beds in Prospect, Campus Life reserves the right to prioritize based on students' home address distance from campus.
+That said, to make this kind of individual request, utilize the Pre-Summer Housing application in the Williams Housing Portal and follow the instructions (available February 28, 2024 via the Housing Portal).
+Students approved for this option will be assigned by Housing for the pre-summer period.
+There is a strict limit to the spaces used for the pre-summer period.
+Should there be more student requests than available beds, Residential Life & Housing reserves the right to prioritize based on students' home address distance from campus.

 Division I, II, & III Research Programs

-Please note: any student’s eligibility to stay on-campus may be denied and/or revoked by the Dean of the College or Student Life at any time.
+Please note: any student’s eligibility to stay on-campus may be denied and/or revoked by the Dean of the College or Residential Life & Housing at any time.

 Students involved in a pre-approved early arrival program/category will be able (in most cases) to move directly into their fall semester housing assignment on certain dates (see below).
 Students who are part of one or more of these programs do not need to request early arrival housing individually UNLESS: